-If g is directed, then it is converted to a simple undirected graph (no parallel edges), both directed and reciprocal edges are merged into a single edge.
+If g is directed, then it is converted to a simple undirected graph (no parallel edges).

 - g (Graph) Graph to analyze. - nodes (list, optional (default: all nodes)) The list of nodes for which the clustering will be returned nngt.analysis.node_attributes (network, attributes, nodes=None, data=None) Return node attributes for a set of nodes.